5 key blockchain in healthcare use cases

 Given the character of the blockchain technology, no wonder that one of the most popular healthcare use cases is patient data management.
 Health agencies usually keep medical records siloed.
 Learning more about a patient’s medical history is impossible without reaching out to their previous care provider.
 And that process may take some time, often resulting in mistakes that result from human error.

-Blockchain promises to change that.
+Blockchain development promises to change that.
 A good example is MedRec, a system that offers a transparent view into a patient’s medical history, developed on the Ethereum blockchain.
 The idea behind MedRec is that it can be used to store all the patient’s medical information in one place, making it simpler to access by both doctors and patients themselves.

 2. Preventing prescription drug abuse